Trial of George Zimmerman: For the verdict

+Comparisons were made between the Trayvon Martin case and the O.J.
+Simpson case, and how race impacted both.
+During an interview with Piers Morgan, when asked if there was a similarity in the racial aspects of the cases, Ron Goldman's sister Kim said all of the evidence pointed towards guilt in Simpson's case, while she believed George Zimmerman's not guilty verdict was correct because it was a self defense case and that the killing of Trayvon Martin was not racially charged.
+Fred Goldman also denied racism played a factor in the killing of Trayvon or the outcome of the Simpson trial in an interview.

 Attorney and former Court TV anchor Jami Floyd told BET, "It is clear that George Zimmerman pursued Trayvon Martin and that he shot him.
 But it boils down to the question of who threw the first punch.
 There are only two people who could answer that question, and one of them is dead."

 Alan Dershowitz told the BBC that the verdict was "right" since there was "reasonable doubt" as to Zimmerman's guilt.
 In regards to the prosecution, he said to Mike Huckabee: "She (State Attorney Angela Corey) submitted an affidavit that was, if not perjurious, completely misleading.
 She violated all kinds of rules of the profession, and her conduct bordered on criminal conduct. [...]
 Halfway through the trial she realized she wasn't going to get a second degree murder verdict, so she asked for a compromised verdict, for manslaughter.
 And then, she went even further and said that she was going to charge him with child abuse and felony murder.
 That was such a stretch that it goes beyond anything professionally responsible.
 She was among the most irresponsible prosecutors I've seen in 50 years of litigating cases, and believe me, I've seen good prosecutors, bad prosecutors, but rarely have I seen one as bad as this prosecutor."